EwenG/replique.el/README.md

 Upon environment selection, Relique starts an special REPL in which the environment bindings are set.
 Type `:omniscient/quit` to quit the omniscient REPL.

-All code evaluation happening in an omniscient REPL is executed with the bindings of the selected environment, except the `replique.omniscient/with-redefs` macro (and its body) which escapes the environment bindings.
+All code evaluation happening in an omniscient REPL is executed with the bindings of the selected environment, except for the `replique.omniscient/with-redefs` macro (and its body) which escapes the environment bindings.

 ## Using Replique with [org-mode](http://orgmode.org/manual/Evaluating-code-blocks.html)